 A professionally managed downtown hotel with an ideal location and a classy lobby, the restored Hotel Providence is located in a part of the city on the National Register of Historic Places.
 It combines a turn-of-the-century New England flavor with 21st-century Green Certification.
 Each room features original artwork, sumptuous textiles, and tiger maple wood accents.
 The hotel perennially earns a Four-Diamond rating from AAA and is proudly gay-friendly.

-Grand dame of the Providence skyline, this member of Historic Hotels of America now operated under the Hilton hotels' Curio flag, has kept up with the times thanks to a recent renovation and the addition of an Elizabeth Arden Red Door Spa.
+Grand dame of the Providence skyline, this member of Historic Hotels of America has kept up with the times thanks to a recent renovation and the addition of an Elizabeth Arden Red Door Spa.
 Like many older hotels, the size of its guest rooms is larger than those in newer properties planned by revenue-management types.
 But like a fussy dowager afraid the upholstery may get soiled, the hotel does not permit pets on the property.

 This 52-room boutique hotel does a good job of conveying Providence's artistic spirit.
 Many of the items in the hotel were created by city artisans and others in the Northeast.
 Rooms vary, from dorm-like ones with bunk beds (not romantic!) to The Guardian Suite, with its king-size bed, 200 cable channels, black bathroom, and custom-made sundries.
 Free wi-fi.